pid73/min-gx-cost/README.md

 # Definition

 You have a **complete undirected graph with non-negative dynamic weights**.
 Two nodes are identified as the source node `S` and the destination node `D`.
-The weights on the edges specify the cost to traverse the edge in temporal units (CPU clocks, milliseconds or years isn't actually relevant).
+The weights on the edges specify the cost to traverse the edge in steps (CPU clocks, milliseconds or years isn't actually relevant).

 The algorithm starts at time 0 on node `S` and has the task to compute the minimum time (cost) to reach node `D`.
 The traversal of an edge requires the time specified by its weight.